-A total of 593, 290 gram, stream sediment samples, sieved to +30 mesh and -30 mesh size fractions, were collected at a sample density of approximately 20 per square kilometre.
-Duplicate samples were collected at approximately 1 locality in 10.
-The samples were submitted to Analabs for analysis.
+A total of 593, 290 gram, stream sediment samples, sieved to +30 mesh and -30 mesh size fractions, were collected at a sample density of approximately 20 per sq/km.
 The -30 mesh fraction was analysed for Cu, Pb, Zn, Fe, Mn, As and Sn, and the +30 mesh heavy mineral concentrate was analysed for Au, Bi and Sb (Nicholson and Radford, 1982).
-The following table lists the peak results from the stream sediment sampling, with approximate references to the now relinquished tenure.
+The following table lists the peak results from the stream sediment sampling, with approximate references to the (now relinquished) tenure.